gottacatchenall/ms_data_schema_macroecology/manuscript.md

 journals in genomics).
 To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_, such that building onto an existing standard is always easier than building a new one, while not altering the behavior of the original standard.
-Defining using software to enable "living standards" (a la GDAL) enables this extendability, and makes standards more flexible.
-Further, this is best enabled when the evolution of a standard is democratic and open source.
+Using software to define "living standards" (a la GDAL) enables this extendability, and makes standards more flexible, and is best enabled when the evolution of a standard is democratic and open source.

 # Using `Julia` to define living data standards